 - Optionally verify the viewability integration through your device logs.

-- Proper App Transport Security (ATS) configuration.
+- Configure App Transport Security (ATS).

 - Configure ad units in your app.

 If you have any questions, don’t hesitate to email us at firstname.lastname@example.org.

 The MoPub SDK is distributed as source code for you to include in your application.
 MoPub provides two prepackaged archives of source code: